00alan/tts/dev_notes.md

 4) ~(in progress) integration of select privately accessed knowledge/info into gpt4o responses

 ##### v6 is latest working version, v7 in development, other versions have been deleted but can be retrieved from commit history.

+#### outputs

+Listening...
+Processing your question: can i schedule an appointment for february eighth ten a m

+Assistant reponse: Sure!
+To schedule that appointment, could you please provide your name?

+Listening...
+Processing your question: alan

+Assistant reponse: It seems like your message got cut off.
+How can I assist you with Alan?

+Listening...